Do you have a curiosity about the world around you?

-The 4-H Canada Science Fair is an opportunity for you to explore, experiment and discover!
-As part of our 4-H Canada Science Fair, 4-H youth plan, research, complete and submit science projects, independently or as pairs, to be judged virtually, in the hopes of moving to our in-person round and ultimately to the Canada-Wide Science Fair.
+The 4-H Canada Science Fair is an opportunity for you to explore, experiment, and discover!
+Through this program, 4-H youth plan, research, complete, and submit science fair projects, independently or as pairs, to be judged virtually, in the hopes of moving to our second round and ultimately to the Canada-Wide Science Fair.

-4-H Canada Science Fair Project for Members
+How does the 4-H Canada Science Fair work?

-4-H Canada Science Fair Resources
+Canada-Wide Science Fair

-4-H Canada Science Fair Judging
+Developing your 4-H Canada Science Fair project